Setting Up a WFOE in China: a Step-by-Step Guide

 Companies should conduct market research on the naming strategy of industry competitors, thereby understanding the types of names that are typically successful.
 The name should be consistent with preexisting brand strategy, clearly reflecting the brand’s key attributes and appealing to its target demographic.
 Careful attention should be paid to the nuances of the Chinese language, with subtleties in character meaning or pronunciation potentially leading to a negative connotation and interpretation.

-The availability of names can be checked by searching trademark and business registration databases, such as the Trademark Office of the Administration for Industry and Commerce (AIC) (http://www.saic.gov.cn/sbjEnglish) or the China Trademark Office (http://www.chinatrademarkoffice.com), as reference.
-Applications can then be made to the local AIC, which will reserve the name and process the approval.
+The availability of names can be checked by searching trademark and business registration databases, such as that on the website of the Trademark Office of Intellectual Property Administration, PRC (see here).
+Applications can be made to the local Administration for Industry and Commerce (AIC), which will reserve the name and process the approval.

 Step 2: Office/facility space lease